 Common Calendar

-Central to the CCT implementation is incorporation of the open source Tz Database data and code.
+CCT provides a c/c++ reference implementation which can generate and read any of the CCT types with their binary and character formats.
+Central to the CCT implementation is incorporation of the TzDb data and code.
 The local time rules in the many time zones all over the world are quite complex.
-Tz Database has undergone years of development to accommodate these intricate variations and is used directly or indirectly in most operating systems and timekeeping implementations.
+TzDb has undergone years of development to accommodate these intricate variations and is used directly or indirectly in most operating systems and timekeeping implementations.
 CCT now employs its functionality for interoperation with existing systems such as Linux, Apple and Android.
 CCT supports use of Unicode Common Locale Data Repository (CLDR) to map Tz Database time zones to Microsoft Windows time zones.

 Common Calendar Specification